Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Find their most profitable paid keywords

 Filter the paid keywords list by highest estimated monthly cost to see where competitors invest the most.
 Keywords with consistent high spend over multiple months represent terms that generate revenue for them.
-Export the top 100 paid keywords and cross-reference them against your current PPC campaigns to spot gaps where you're not bidding but should be.
+Export the top 100 paid keywords and cross-reference them against your current PPC campaigns.

 Step 4.
 Turn findings into an SEO and PPC plan

 Raw keyword data from spyfu keyword research becomes valuable only when you transform it into specific content assignments and campaign structures.
-You've exported competitor keywords, filtered by difficulty, and identified ad copy that converts.
-Now you need to organize those findings into two separate execution plans: one for organic content creation and another for paid search campaigns.
-The goal is to move from analysis mode into production mode with clear priorities and timelines.
+Organize findings into two separate execution plans: one for organic content creation and another for paid search campaigns.

 Build your SEO content calendar from keyword gaps

 Take the 50 to 100 organic keywords you exported earlier and group them by topic clusters.
-Keywords like "email marketing automation," "automated email campaigns," and "email workflow software" all belong under one content pillar about automation features.
+Keywords like "email marketing automation," "automated email campaigns," and "email workflow software" all belong under one content pillar.
 Create a spreadsheet with columns for keyword, search volume, difficulty, target URL, and publish date.
 Assign each keyword cluster to a specific month based on difficulty, tackling easier wins first.

 Map each keyword to either a new article or an existing page update.
-If you already have a page ranking in position 15 for "project management templates," optimize that page rather than creating duplicate content.
 For genuine gaps where you have no ranking page, write those as new articles and schedule them across your calendar.
-Plan to publish at least 4 articles per month to maintain consistent momentum without overwhelming your team.

 Schedule easier keyword targets first to build quick wins and domain authority before attacking harder terms.